lpsinger/userguide/glossary.rst

         in the hypothetical "mass gap" between neutron stars and black holes, defined here as 3-5 solar masses.

+    MOC
+        Multi-Order Coverage map, a format to describe the coverage of an arbitrary region on the unit sphere.
+A MOC consists of a list of :term:`HEALPix` cells at different depths.
+For the specification, see the `HiPS IVOA Recommendation <http://www.ivoa.net/documents/HiPS/>`_.

     NSBH
         Neutron star black hole, a binary system composed of one neutron star and one black hole.